• Modified on Dec 7, 2025

 Thorong Phedi & High Camp

-Thorong Phedi & High Camp are the last stop before you cross Thorong la Pass.
-You will find twin rooms not very much warm.
-Everywhere is crowded , with limited electricity.
-If you are looking for comfort, it might be difficult to find as Thorong La Pass is the most difficult part for Annapurna Trek.
+Thorong Phedi & High Camp are the last stops before you cross Thorong La Pass.
+You will find twin rooms not very warm.
+Everywhere is crowded, with limited electricity.
+If you are looking for comfort, it might be difficult to find as Thorong La Pass is the most difficult part of the Annapurna Trek.

 Muktinath

 Muktinath is a sacred place where pilgrims from all over the world come and stay.
-After you cross Thorong La , you will find the comfort in accommodation again.
-There are many teahouses and lodges that cares about your comfort.
+After you cross Thorong La, you will find comfort in accommodation again.
+There are many teahouses and lodges that care about your comfort.
 You will find many food options at Muktinath.

 Marpha